nats-io/nats-streaming-server/README.md

     -hbf, --hb_fail_count <number>   Number of failed heartbeats before server closes the client connection --ack_subs <number>        Number of internal subscriptions handling incoming ACKs (0 means one per client's subscription)
           --ft_group <string>        Name of the FT Group.
 A group can be 2 or more servers with a single active server and all sharing the same datastore.
-          --ft_quorum <number>       Number of servers needed in order to elect a leader.
-          --ft_logfile <string>      FT logfile of this member (used for leader election).
-This file must not be shared by members.

 Streaming Server File Store Options:
     --file_compact_enabled           Enable file compaction